SajaLahaleeh/Web-Development-Basic/README.md

-# Welcome to the Web Development Basics Course
+# Welcome to the Web Development Basics Course :woman_technologist:

 ---

 ## Curriculum

----

-### Welcome to the curriculum for Web Development Basic course :woman_technologist:

 ---